The Bankrate promise

-The most obvious drawback of timeshare loans is that they come with much steeper interest rates — as high as 20 percent.
+The most obvious drawback of timeshare loans is they come with steep interest rates — averaging 17.9 percent.
 But that’s only one of the issues to be aware of when considering a timeshare purchase.

 Reselling is challenging

-According to Steve Sexton of Sexton Advisory Group, lenders shy away from providing mortgages for timeshares because of low resale and valuation issues.
+According to Steve Sexton of Sexton Advisory Group, lenders shy away from providing mortgages for timeshares due to low resale and valuation issues.
 “Because you’re just buying a fractional interest, the value typically does not go up over time and it is very hard to sell.”

 Timeshares are prone to defaults

 If you’re considering a timeshare purchase, experts say you should do it for the right reasons.
 Buy it to use and enjoy, not as a financial investment.
-A timeshare’s true value is that it may allow you to reduce your accommodation costs over the long run.
-This could be possible by eliminating the need to stay at hotels, where normally you would pay nightly room rates and bed taxes.
+A timeshare’s true value is it may allow you to reduce your accommodation costs over the long run.
+This could be possible by eliminating the need to stay at hotels.

 What to look out for before getting a timeshare loan

-If you choose to proceed with a timeshare loan, be sure you understand all of the terms you’re agreeing to and look out for common pitfalls.
+If you choose to proceed with a timeshare loan, be sure you understand all the terms you’re agreeing to and look out for common pitfalls.

 Consumers should double and triple check all math associated with a timeshare loan agreement, making certain the purchase price minus the down payment is the only thing being financed.

 “You don’t want to find out, for instance, that you’re paying 16 percent interest on the maintenance fees,” Schreier says.
 “Do not sign anything unless and until you know exactly what you’re signing.”

-Consumers who are planning on finding alternative financing down the road or paying off the timeshare loan from the developer ahead of time will want to be sure that there are no prepayment penalties.
+Consumers who plan to find alternative financing down the road or paying off the developer’s timeshare loan ahead of time will want to be sure there are no prepayment penalties.